 Create New Memories Together

-Once you feel comfortable traveling again, visiting new destinations together is a great activity for long distance couples.
+Once you feel comfortable traveling again, visiting new destinations together is a great activity for long distance couples (and if you need some inspiration, here are some of my dream places to visit post-pandemic).
 Traveling not only creates new memories but teaches you a lot about your partner as well as yourself – are you the kind of person who plans an itinerary by the hour weeks ahead of time or do you like to wake up and see where the day takes you?
 Do you prefer to spend money on luxurious accomodation or once in a lifetime experiences?

 Besides traveling, you can also create new memories by watching movies, reading books, doing fitness challenges, taking an online course, or picking up new skills and hobbies together.

 When someone is so far away, or you haven’t seen them in a long time, it can be easy to think of your partner as a penpal (which I used to call Jonathan when I was pissed off).
 But make sure you’re clear about your relationship status when socializing, and be honest with anyone who approaches you with romantic interest.
 Even if you have no intention of pursuing someone else, what you might read as harmless flirting to boost your ego can erode trust and confidence in your long distance relationship, two values that are paramount to its success.
 Essentially, don’t do or say (or fail to say) anything that would make anyone, especially your significant other, question whether or not you’re actually in your relationship, unless you guys have already agreed that entanglements outside of your relationship are permissible.